daretogo/pichiller/README.md

 ## Why?
 There is a commercial product offered for sale for an obsenely high $400 price point that is designed to allow a user to leverage the cooling power of a window AC unit to create a walk in cooler.
 It is the goal of this pichiller repo to do the same thing for way cheaper using a raspberry pi and some cheap off the shelf sensors.

+end goal:  hopefully a easy to setup software package to support a custom raspberry pi hat that can serve as a easy to use substitute for that commercial product I mentioned.

 ## Following along

 Start here with our [first one wire readings](1-first-one-wire-readings.md) where you'll wire up some DS18B20 temperature sensors and install a python service to read them and offer the temperature as a prometheus formatted metrics.